Things To Do In London On Boxing Day

 THEATRE SHOWS: If the pre-Christmas frenzy left you with no time to head to the theatre, why not check out the festive shows which are still on?
 We've picked the best theatre shows in London this Christmas, and London's best pantos.

 CHRISTMAS LIGHTS: Head into central London to see London's Christmas lights.
-You could even hop on a bus, and glide through Oxford Street, Regent Street, and Piccadilly with the lights overhead.
+You could even hop on a TfL bus, and glide along Oxford Street, Regent Street, and Piccadilly with the lights overhead.
 Need to stretch your legs?
 Follow this self-guided festive walking route around central London to visit several lights and window displays in one go.

 AFTERNOON TEA: If you're not absolutely stuffed by the Christmas Day festivities, why not head out for a festive afternoon tea on Boxing Day.
 London has a raft of these to choose from this year, and though a couple end on Christmas Eve, many are still being served through until January.